Amy Austin, Director

 Jeanie Balch, Director

 Jeanie is a founding director of CenterStage Theatre Company and has an MA in Theater from the University of Colorado.
 At CU she directed The Blind by Maurice Materlinck and participated twice as a director for the Mid America Theatre Conference.
 She partnered with the non-profit group, Amiguitos, to develop a performance piece, Shared Voices of Amiguitos, which was performed at a breakout session at the annual convention of the Episcopal Diocese of Colorado.
 Her master thesis dealt with the intersection of audience reception theory and musical theatre.
 Jeanie was honored to be nominated by the 2011 Camera's Eye Boulder County Theater Awards as Best Director of a Musical for her work on 25th Annual Putnam County Spelling Bee for CenterStage Theatre Company.
-Favorite directing credits include: Circle Mirror Transformation, Into the Woods, Camelot, Carousel, The Triumph of Love, Avenue Q, and Godspell.
+Favorite directing credits include: Circle Mirror Transformation, Into the Woods, Camelot, Carousel, The Triumph of Love, Avenue Q, Godspell and Our Town.

 Cammie Kolber, Camp Director